melanieorr/best-enchiladas-ever/README.md

 - 8 large Tortillas
 - 1 medium onion
 - 1 8 oz can of enchilada sauce
+- 1 8 oz can of Cream of Mushroom Soup
+- 1 small can of diced green chilis
 - 1 lb chicken breast
 - 2 c. mexican or mozzerella cheese
 - Pinch of love and affection